-9) City Clerk, relative to funding for youth cooking classes at the Alba Center at Pueblo Del Rio housing development.
+City Clerk, relative to funding for youth cooking classes at the Alba Center at Pueblo Del Rio housing development.
+Referred to General Manager.

 10) City Clerk, relative to the modified project scope, reduced grant amount, and authorization to proceed with the design of the Griffith Park Crystal Springs Baseball Field.